 Self-Funded Medical Insurance Program - Effective January 1, 2023, the Company changed its medical insurance plan in the U.S. from a fully insured to a self-funded plan.
 The Company is liable for the funding of claims under the self-funded plan.
 The Company also maintains stop-loss insurance for its medical plan to provide coverage for claims over a defined financial threshold.
-As of January 1, 2023, the estimated present value of the liability related to incurred but not reported claims was approximately \$3,530.
+The estimated present value of incurred but not reported claims is \$3,165 as of December 31, 2023, which is included within Accrued Compensation and Benefits on the Consolidated Statement of Financial Condition.